Choose from the following study abroad topics that you have questions about.

-A: While study abroad offers students an excellent way to incorporate an international experience into their time at St. Edward's, students may also consider an internship abroad, completing a volunteer program abroad, working abroad after graduation or pursuing graduate studies abroad.
-More and more, study abroad programs are combining experiential learning with classroom learning, so there are many possibilities.
-GEO can help you research each of them to determine the right program for you.
+A: Students may also consider an internship abroad, completing a volunteer program abroad, working abroad after graduation, or pursuing graduate studies abroad.
+More and more, study abroad programs are combining experiential and classroom learning, so there are many possibilities.

 Q: Do I have to speak a foreign language to go abroad?

-A: Not necessarily.
-Many programs are offered in English, even in non-English speaking countries.
-However, studying abroad presents the opportunity to enhance your language skills or learn a new language, while taking courses toward your degree.
-GEO encourages all students to have a little knowledge of the host country language out of respect for the culture of the country.
+A: No. Many programs are offered in English, even in non-English speaking countries.
+However, studying abroad presents the opportunity to enhance your language skills or learn a new language, and we encourage all students to have a little knowledge of the host country language out of respect for the culture of the country.

 Q: Can I use financial aid to study abroad?
 Are there scholarships available?

-A: GEO, in coordination with Student Financial Services, can help you choose a program that allows you to maximize your financial aid package.
-As with many of the aspects of studying abroad, advance planning broadens your program options and ensures that you will be able to use as much of your financial aid as possible.
+A: We work with Student Financial Services to help you choose a program that allows you to maximize your financial aid package.
+The Fellowships Office at St. Edward's can also help you apply to certain scholarships for study abroad.
+Make sure to plan ahead so you can use as much of your financial aid as possible.
 Learn more about study abroad scholarships.

 Q: What kinds of programs are available and how do they differ?

-A: Students at St. Edward’s can select from a variety of program types and options:
+A: Students at St. Edward’s can select from a variety of program types and options - check them out here!

 Q: How do I know which program to go on?

-A: GEO will help you to determine the best program given your academic goals, your language skills, your financial aid package and your preferences.
-Your GEO Study Abroad Advisor will talk to you about each of these aspects of study abroad and help you choose a program in an individualized advising appointment
+A: We’ll help you to determine the best program given your academic goals, your language skills, your financial aid package, and your preferences.
+Your Study Abroad Advisor will talk to you about each of these aspects and help you choose a program in an individualized advising appointment.

 Q: How do I apply to study abroad?

 A: Review our 4-step process for studying abroad at St. Edward’s.
-The very first step is to create an online profile through our study abroad portal.
-You can search and apply to study abroad programs, contact your Study Abroad Advisor, and complete your application through the portal.
+The first step is to create an online profile through our Study Abroad Portal.
+Here you can search and apply to study abroad programs, contact your Study Abroad Advisor, and complete your application.

 Q: Can I apply to more than one study abroad program at a time?